 Here’s a chart showing a brand new, budding, romantic relationship and its probable future.

-Let’s first see how they feel about each other and about themselves, then let’s see if those feelings will last and let’s also see whether there are any clear changes indicated and, of course, whether there are any afflictions to either partner or to the relationship itself.
+Let’s first see how they feel about each other and about themselves, see if those feelings will last and let’s also see whether there are any clear changes indicated and, of course, whether there are any afflictions to either partner or to the relationship itself.